Table of Content

 Trillium Falls Trail

-This area is an Old Growth Forest and the redwoods along the trail are very tall.
-The humidity here is relatively high, so there are many places covered with green ferns on the trees and along the trail, which is quite atmospheric.
-It was summer time when we came here, the waterfall was a little bit smaller.
+This area is an Old Growth Forest, and the redwoods along the trail are towering and majestic.
+The humidity is higher here, so you'll often find green ferns covering both the trees and the sides of the trail, creating a wonderful atmosphere.
+When we visited during the summer, the waterfall had a slightly smaller flow.

 Elk Meadow